 One person one vote, regardless of input and outtake?

 Through the cracks in the wall of silence I see glimpses of reform, redress, awareness of how sluttish wealth has made so many. #MeToo and other movements promise an improvement for which we are all grateful.
-They are helping to straighten out some of our personal behaviour.
-But they are not addressing the Big Bigs, Intellectual Property, Genuine Competition, nor the elephant in the room, Democracy.
+They are helping to straighten out some of the personal behaviour.
+But they are not addressing the Big-Bigs, Intellectual Property, Genuine Competition, nor the elephant in the room, Democracy.
 We measure, almost to the point of hysteria.
-Just not behavior.
+But behavior, not much.

 Relationships, the fountain of life, have become too instantly overtly familial without becoming more genuine.
 A good relationship takes time, civility and humour.
 As it matures its crowning success is trust.
 You don’t need to groom for that, nor measure the outcome.
 Trust is not measured, it is treasured.
 It is not a golden handshake but a golden hug.

 In my own tiny way I am trying to do something about how organisations work.
-My column in Business Times (every alternate Saturday) called Management Unleashed turns management practices on their head.
-In April I shall present some of my ideas to the Singapore International Chamber of Commerce.
+My column in Singapore Business Times (alternate Saturdays) called Management Unleashed turns management practices on their head.
+In April I shall present my ideas to the Singapore International Chamber of Commerce (SICC).
 Management is as reactionary as anyone.
 Some businesses are run as fiefdoms where jobs are by patronage, promotion by crawling.
 Management needs upending.

 How we decide who is suitable to rule us is not taught, examined or pondered enough.
-The battle to win the place starts before due diligence has been completed.
-Let us have a commission on ‘How to choose the best leaders for our society’.
-Let it be small but comprise one from menial tasks, one from supervisory work, one from general management, one from senior management, one experienced politician, one senior religious leader, two highly thought of young people, one top academic, one military person.
-Let the ten choose who shall Chair them.
-Let all the votes be equal.
+The battle to win the leadership positions starts before due diligence has been completed.
+Let us devote more time to teaching ‘How to choose the best leaders for our society’.